Flint Creek Home of my son's, Keith Grench, Champion line (English) Bulldogs.

 Two rescues now currently protect and call Flint Creek home.
 The first one, Dixie, the second one he brought home is Nate.
 He is a sable colored neutered male.
 Nate had outgrown his town living conditions and needed more room to play, so in November of 2017 Keith brought him home to live on the farm.
 He was told he was well behaved house dog.
 Not the case, he marked everywhere, got into the trash, would get on the table and counters and in general proved the real reason the people did not want him anymore.
 Keith is working with him.
 As stated above about Shepherds, they are very smart and not a dog everyone is capable of training.

 Keith spends his time when he isn't at work, or here trying to clean up the results of the hoarder who had trashed the property, working on creating his own nice neat farm.
-We had no idea the couple who had the place had burned so much trash in random places in the fields leaving bed springs, glass and nasty stuff, and collected so much stuff.
+We had no idea the couple who had the place had burned so much trash in random places in the fields leaving bed springs, glass and all kinds of garbage, and collected so much stuff.
 Or worse that the roof was a disaster, the plumbing was leaking, ruining the bathroom floors and blowing apart at random times.
 It is a huge project.
 But its his own now and its in the country.
 Doesn't have any woods like he wanted but you cant have everything...

 Now that he is right here the time he saves not driving has been a huge plus.
 His drive to work was also cut in half.
 The winters he works less at the shop, its sometimes almost like being laid off.
 He comes over and helps do repairs here.
 He knows how to feed the dogs, horses and pigs, and Aryne has been a a huge help with the dogs and puppies so we can leave if needed and know the critters will be well cared for.